OsmoSystems/cosmobot-deep-learning/README.md

 ### Branching vs submodules

-There will be one model checked in to master (ideally our current best).
+There will be one submodule for every major type of model, with the best version of each checked into master.

-If you are tweaking the master model, do so in a branch.
+If you are making tweaks to a model, do so in a branch.
+If the tweaks turn out to be an improvement on that model, land them.

-If you are trying out a model that is significantly different from the one in master, create a new sub-module for it.

 ### Documenting changes